dohughes-msft/sap/arm/container/sftp/README.md

 If you don't have an Ubuntu system to run these commands on, you can deploy a simple Ubuntu container with the mkpasswd utility installed.
 Use template [`mkpasswd.json`](mkpasswd.json) to do this.
 Connect to the container through Azure Portal.

+As a last option, an online password generator like https://www.mkpasswd.net/ could be used, although many customers may balk at trusting their passwords to an unknown third party.

 ## Working example

 Follow the steps below to create a sample public SFTP container with five users.
 The steps for a private container are similar - you just need to add the VNET details to the parameters.